aeraposo/Data-440-Raposo/project_1.md

 ![geo. bar plot](https://aeraposo.github.io/Data-440-Raposo/geo_bar.png)<br/>

 **De facto description of human settlements and urban areas (accessibility 1)**<br/>
-For this portion of the project, I generated a map of Uganda that shows areas of poplation settlement/ urban areas.
+For this portion of the project, I generated a map of the district of Kumi, Uganda that shows areas of poplation settlement/ urban areas.
 To create such a map, I generated a planar point pattern(PPP) of the country.
 The planar point pattern is a visual representation of population dispersal.
 This pattern is randomly generated using the rpoint() method, which makes random predictions about population distribution based on defining features and variations in input data within a defined window (in this case, the window contained only Uganda).
-I also took a closer look at this country by generating a similar ppp of the district of Kumi.<br/>
+I also took a closer look at this area by generating a similar ppp of Kumi unioned with its neighboring districts Ngora and Bukedea.<br/>

 ![planar point pattern](https://aeraposo.github.io/Data-440-Raposo/ppp_uga.png)<br/>